-Citation with stable link: Philip A. Harland, 'Finnish Institute at Athens presentation – ‘You are the bandit!’: Criminalizing Conquered Peoples, and Some Retorts,' Last modified December 6, 2022, http://philipharland.com/Blog/?p=11354.
+Citation with stable link: Philip A. Harland, 'Finnish Institute at Athens presentation – ‘You are the bandit!’: Criminalizing Conquered Peoples, and Some Retorts,' Ethnic Relations and Migration in the Ancient World, last modified December 6, 2022, http://philipharland.com/Blog/?p=11354.

 Sketch of the presentation and some sources for the “Northernness in Greek Ethnography” conference (Sunday Dec 11):

 - Intro: Criminalization of “barbarians” and the Scythian elder’s retort to Alexander the bandit (in Rufus) as a starting-point (link)

 - Early theorizing about the shift from barbarian banditry to settled civilization in Thucydides, ca. 411 BCE (link)